wazo-platform/wazo-platform.org/content/blog/sprint-review-2001.md

 ## Contributions

-* **Hardware**: While not directly related to this version, we're excited to share with you the announcement of a distribution for Wazo Platform on Raspberry Pi, named [Sparrow](https://sparrow.b5.pm/).
+* **Hardware**: While not directly related to this version, we're excited to share with you the announcement of a distribution for Wazo Platform on Raspberry Pi, named Sparrow [`https://sparrow.b5.pm`].
 You can find the announcement [on our forums](https://wazo-platform.discourse.group/t/sparrow-run-wazo-engine-on-raspberry-pi/126).

 ## Technical features